EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Equipment.md

 2. Add any modifiers if they apply
 3. Add skill level for each Armor base reduction die
 4. Add any runes if they apply
-5. Lower damage by calculated value and lower your health by remaining ammount
+5. Lower damage by calculated value and lower your health by remaining amount

 ## Shield